bharathraj-v/rag-chat/README.md

 1. `pip install -r requirements.txt`
 2. Set up your MILVUS account, modify and run the Milvus client URL and cofe according to your set-up - (different for docker, zilliz, etc.) in main.ipynb to store the data in a vector database.
 3. Set up HUGGINGFACE_TOKEN env variable in .env file for BGE-M3 and Mixtral usage via inference API.
-4. Run the gradio_app.py via `gradio_app.py` to access the user interface.
+4. Run the gradio_app.py via `python gradio_app.py` to access the user interface.
 Alternatively, you can run the code at the end of the main.ipynb.
 5. Please feel free to reach out to me at `bharathrajpalivela@gmail.com` in case of any queries.

 (Alternate link for the jsonl file containing chunks & embeddings - https://drive.google.com/file/d/1BYAlY0eqwKXR_NuMWM92_CWVoJGS5N2g/view?usp=sharing incase LFS is not working)